FDA ESG: Complete Guide to the Electronic Submissions Gateway

 - Document successful test for audit trail

-FDA requires all new ESG accounts to complete a successful test submission before the account is approved for production use.
+FDA requires new ESG users to complete a successful test submission before production use.
 This test validates connectivity, certificate configuration, and acknowledgment routing.

 Submit your test transmission at least 1 week before your actual submission deadline.
 This gives you time to troubleshoot certificate issues, endpoint configuration problems, or other technical barriers without racing against regulatory timelines.
 Many teams discover certificate expiration or incorrect endpoint settings during testing-when there's still time to fix them.